Yoontae6719/Bigcon/README.md

 - [x] 3_Preprocessing_3.ipynb
 - [x] 4_Preprocessing_4.ipynb
 - [x] 6_DL_models_inputs.ipybn
 5. To run the ML model, run the following jupyter notebook.
-The weights of all models can be downloaded from the following Google drive.
+The weights of all models can be downloaded from the following Google drive Link : [Google Drive](https://drive.google.com/file/d/1-sMeVVD-MjW48fmO6xdK0SVV-6sGutOn/view?usp=sharing)

 - [x] 5_test_modeling-ACC-ALL.ipynb
 6. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./runfile`.
 The weights of Deep learning can be downloaded from the `checkpoints.zip folder`.
 You can reproduce the experiment results by: